 Which of the following is true about Medicare Part D prescription drug coverage?
+(Select all that apply.)

-- A. It can be purchased separately to add on to Original Medicare. - B. It can be part of a bundled Medicare Advantage plan. - C. There is a Part D coverage gap with Original Medicare. - D. All of the above
+- a) It can be purchased separately to add on to Original Medicare - b) It can be part of a bundled Medicare Advantage plan - c) Cost-sharing is capped at \$2,000 a year - d) All of the above - e) None of the above